Māori immersion allowance

 Primary teachers

-If you’re required to teach in te reo Māori immersion classes at levels 1, 2 or 3, you will receive an allowance of $4,000 per annum.
+If you’re required to teach in te reo Māori immersion classes at levels 1, 2 or 3, you will receive a baseline allowance.

 Additional allowances are paid once you have completed 3 years’ and 6 years’ continuous service.